-As Celebrations Are Postponed, Couples are Getting Married Now In Creative, Socially Distant Elopements
+As Celebrations Are Postponed, Couples Are Getting Married in Creative, Socially Distant Elopements

 Vendors Are Now Providing Services for Virtual and Socially Distant Weddings

-Poppy, a full-service wedding florist delivering high-quality and budget-friendly blooms, is offering a new resource for couples who’re getting married at-home, or virtually due to COVID-19.
+Poppy, a full-service wedding florist delivering high-quality and budget-friendly blooms, is offering a new resource for couples who’re getting married at-home or virtually due to COVID-19.
 Founder, Cameron Hardesty recently launched the Courthouse Wedding Package, where couples can order custom bouquets and boutonnieres for $152 (and for an extra $25, they can have them delivered hands-free, too!).

 Hardesty says the idea for the packages came to her when Caroline Wood and Chris Proto (pictured above) asked for a last minute bouquet and boutonniere—because even though their wedding was postponed, they still wanted to marry on their actual wedding date.
 “We know from our vendor friends and our customers that many others might be in the same position,” she says.
 Hardesty added that her husband even showed her a virtual wedding happening through a video game the other night.
 “No joke,” she says.
 The package allows couples to easily input their primary and secondary wedding-day colors and then Poppy’s local florists will construct a custom arrangement for pick-up or delivery.
 “So even if your wedding plans have changed, you can still have the flowers of your dreams,” they say.
 Poppy will also give a 10 percent discount on flowers to couples who’re having their reception at a later date.